 •In the wild Chinese Blue Breasted Quail are Monogamous and should be caged in captivity in pairs of 2

-•Lighting is a very important part of their enviroment
+•Lighting is a very important part of their habitat

 •Cage height should be approx. 11in or very tall otherwise in mid sized cages "bonking" can occur and injure the birds